pacogomez/pacogomez.github.io/_posts/2015-02-12-monitoring-the-firewall-at-vcloud-air.md

     $ tail /var/log/syslog

 Now the fun part.
 With the [vca-cli](https://github.com/vmware/vca-cli), connect to your virtual data center, get the IP address of the syslog server and configure the edge gateway to send the logging messages to the syslog server.
-Assuming you have the right values for INSTANCEID and VAPPNAME, just enter the following commands:
+Assuming the values of $INSTANCEID and $VAPPNAME are predefined, just enter the following commands:

     $ vca login email@company.com --instance ${INSTANCEID}